Housing benefit - information for landlords

 Obligations of a landlord

-Please note that if you accept direct payment from us you may be required to pay back the money if your tenant receives housing benefit to which they are not entitled.
+If you accept direct payment from us you may be required to pay back the money if your tenant receives housing benefit to which they are not entitled.